philstoll/spring5-recipe-app/README.md

     `spring.profiles.active=ctree`

 The application can be built and run using Maven.
-If running the app with MySQL, you will need to run the SQL script found at /src/main/scripts/config-mysql

-After starting the application, you should be able to access it at http://localhost:8080
+After starting the application, you should be able to access it at: http://localhost:8080